Writers' Day Event Schedule

 At this year's Writers' Day from 10 a.m. - 3:30 p.m. on Saturday, September 13, in the Conference Center at the Main Library, you'll be able to pick from over a dozen different workshops—lead by publishers, authors, and other industry insiders.
 Between workshops, there will also be tours, opportunities to network with local writer's groups, and more.

 This conference-style event has four breakout sessions, each lasting one hour, with workshops scheduled at 10 a.m., 11:30 a.m., 1 p.m., and 2:30 p.m.
-Depending on which workshop you choose, you'll meet representatives from traditional, small, hybrid/subsidy, and indie publishing including:
+To see a list of all workshops (grouped by breakout session), read this month's Adult Programs blog or pick up an event guide on your way in.

 What do we seek to find when we write about our female family members, women in our community, women in history, or even ourselves?
-You'll have a chance to learn from an National Book Award-winning author in our featured workshop with Tiya Miles from 1 to 2 p.m. in the Multipurpose Room.
-Through a series of writing prompts and exercises, covering various forms (history, fiction, memoir, journaling), participants will explore the challenges and rewards of this kind of writing.
+Through a series of writing prompts and exercises, covering various forms (history, fiction, memoir, journaling), you will explore the challenges and rewards of writing about women's lives.
+Our featured writing workshop with Tiya Miles runs from 1 to 2 p.m. in the Multipurpose Room.
+Note: Space is limited!
+If you miss this program, stick around for the Lit Chat Interview, which also serves as our keynote presentation.

-Join us from 4 to 5 p.m., immediately after Writers' Day, for a Lit Chat Interview with Tiya Miles in the Hicks Auditorium.
+Join us from 4 to 5 p.m., after the workshop portion of the event concludes, for a Lit Chat Interview with Tiya Miles in the Hicks Auditorium.
 The author of eight books, including four prizewinning histories about race and slavery, Tiya Miles is best known for the New York Times bestselling and 2021 National Book Award-winning book, All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake.
 Her latest work is Night Flyer: Harriet Tubman and the Faith and Dreams of a Free People, which was a finalist for the National Book Critics Circle Award in biography.

 The programs with Tiya Miles are made possible by a grant from the Mellon Foundation and are part of an ongoing series of free community programs exploring and collecting African American history.
 To view related material or to add your story, visit our Special Collections page.

-In addition to a break for lunch between the two morning and two afternoon breakout sessions, there is at least a half hour between each workshop that you can use for networking (or to grab a snack).
+There is a half hour between each workshop that you can use for networking (or to grab a coffee).
 There are several cafes and restaurants downtown, within walking distance, that are open for coffee or lunch on Saturdays.
 Note: Stop by our event info table for a complete list.

 We're offering a two tours of the fourth floor where you can learn about free resources available to family and local history researchers as well as collections or equipment useful to nonfiction writers in our Special Collections Department.
 These include: